UICollectionView. Load List of Images From Remote Server Url

 let imageDictionary = self.images[indexPath.row] as!
 NSDictionary

-let imageUrlString = imageDictionary.object(forKey: "thumb") as!
+let imageUrlString = imageDictionary.object(forKey: "url") as!
 String

 let imageUrl:NSURL = NSURL(string: imageUrlString)!